 As an expat living in Jordan, it is important to understand the country’s health insurance requirements and options available.
 In this article, we will explore the health insurance requirements in Jordan, the state health insurance system, how to apply for it, and the advantages of international private medical insurance.

-Is Health Insurance Mandatory in Jordan?
+Health Insurance Requirements in Jordan

-Yes, health insurance is mandatory for residents of Jordan.
+Health insurance is mandatory for residents of Jordan.
 All residents, including expats, are required to have health insurance coverage.

 State Health Insurance System in Jordan